What is a Frontend Engineer?

 An engineer is usually responsible for completing a certain number of tasks– often referred to as “tickets” or “user stories” within a set timeframe (often referred to as a “sprint”).

 Contrary to popular belief, you do NOT need a CS or otherwise technical degree to be any sort of engineer.
-In fact, no degree is required for an associate/entry level frontend engineering position.
-Hiring managers focus primarily on previous products built, which are usually on display in a portfolio like Github.
-Job applications will usually leave space for a Github link for a recruiter to review.
+In fact, no degree is required for an associate/entry level front end engineering position.
+Hiring managers focus primarily on previous products built, which are usually on display in a portfolio like GitHub.
+Job applications will usually leave space for a GitHub link for a recruiter to review.
 Engineers can be self-taught, as long as they have a decent number of projects featured and can pass a coding interview.
-This is also an incredibly popular role to do a bootcamp to learn.
+This is also an incredibly popular role to learn by bootcamp.

 Job descriptions will often mention a requirement of something STEM related, but more often than not these roles are filled by bootcamp graduates or those with impressive portfolios.